-Aviation Litigation & Airplane Accident Attorneys
+Aviation Litigation & Airplane Accident Attorneys in Virginia

 While considered rare, airline injuries are a real risk among air travelers.
 Each year, a small number of airline passengers suffer minor to severe and sometimes fatal injuries.
 These injuries are caused by several types of incidents— baggage falling from overhead compartments, accidents while moving about the cabin, turbulence, and other instances involving aircraft equipment.